 BB: Obviously, economic uncertainty is on everyone’s mind.
 The slowdown in the capital markets is impacting law firms and clients alike.
 We remain as trusted counsel to our clients and are focused on providing value to them as they are weathering some rough waters.

 Main areas of work

-Boston College Law School, Boston University School of Law, Georgetown Law School, Harvard Law School, University of California Los Angeles School of Law, University of San Diego School of Law, UCLA School of Law, USC Gould School of Law, University of Pennsylvania Law School, and Suffolk University Law School.
+Boston College Law School, Boston University School of Law, Georgetown University Law, Harvard Law School, University of Virginia School of Law

 Recruitment outside OCIs:

 Job Fairs: BLG (Boston Lawyers Group), Loyola Patent Law Interview Program